-In most of these circumstances you would already be in the UK and would therefore not be applying for a Tier 4 visa in the normal way.
+In most of these circumstances you would already be in the UK and would therefore not be applying for a student visa in the normal way.
 If in doubt about your visa status contact your prospective university, or see the comprehensive advice provided by the UK Council for International Student Affairs (UKCISA).

 Further information about these requirements is given below.

-Tier 4 visas are available for qualifications at all levels of the UK higher education system, including Bachelors, Masters and PhD programmes.
+Student visas are available for qualifications at all levels of the UK higher education system, including Bachelors, Masters and PhD programmes.

 In order to study at a UK university you must be able to speak, read, write and understand English at a level sufficient for a higher education degree.

 Your university will normally request a score from an academic language test as part of your PhD application.
 It will then certify this as part of your CAS.

 However, if you've already studied a degree-level qualification in an English-language country, you won't usually need to prove your English proficiency using a test.

 You must be able to show that you have enough money to pay for at least the first year of your PhD.
 This amount will be based on fees stated by your university (as part of your CAS).